VERIFY BEFORE RELYING

 Use the Florida real estate exam day checklist before you leave anything to memory.

 DBPR's booklet says candidates should report to the test center 30 minutes before the scheduled exam.
 It also says candidates must bring two forms of valid signature ID, one government issued, and the required pre-license education completion certificate or accepted equivalent.
-If you plan to bring a calculator, it must meet DBPR's calculator rules.
+If you plan to bring a calculator, it must meet the current candidate rules.

-If anxiety is loud, write tomorrow's plan on paper:
+If anxiety is loud, write tomorrow's exam process on paper:

 1. Arrive early.